guillaumesalagnac/memory-mountain/README.md

 ## Interpreting the output

 The program first  reports how it parsed  its command-line parameters.
-Then it calls `run()` enough times to measure a significant execution time.
+Then it calls `test()` enough times to measure a significant execution time.
-Once a satisfying measure is obtain, we compute the time required for one `run()` Last, we print out a summary  of the experiments: how much we did read, in how much time, and the corresponding throughput.
+Once a satisfying measure is obtain, we compute the time required for one `test()` Last, we print out a summary  of the experiments: how much we did read, in how much time, and the corresponding throughput.